Love Will Show Us How

 "Love Will Show Us How" is a song by Christine McVie, released as the second single from her eponymous second solo album in 1984.
-The song reached #30 on the Billboard Hot 100 and #32 on the Billboard Adult Contemporary chart.
+The song reached number 30 on the Billboard Hot 100 and number 32 on the Billboard Adult Contemporary chart.
+A music video was created to accompany the release of the single and received medium rotation on MTV.